 AREAS OF USE

-This system is designed, manufactured and constructed for use as dwellings, crèches & school classrooms, studios, offices, garages and stores.
+This system was originally designed, manufactured and constructed for use as dwellings, crèches & school classrooms, studios, offices, garages and stores.
 Further refinements have been introduced through the years and the system has been extensively used in the affordable (low cost) and Gap housing markets with thousands of houses completed and occupied by satisfied owners.